magdesign/PocketVJ-CP-exh/ROADMAP.md

 - remote mapper with webcam, is this possible?, I guess yes, but need to try<p/>
 - create list of OSC/midi commands for website (without code around it)<p/>
 - Video tutorial for presenter, how to create a simple menu card of a restaurant<p/>
-- Video tutorial for VNC/Linux/remote Mapping/Recording using VNC&hdmi recorder<p/>
+- Video tutorial for VNC/Linux/remote Mapping/Recording using VNC&hdmi recorder or screenrecorder<p/>
+- how to fix a broken sd card tutorial<p/>
+- hyperion led stripes video tutorial<p/>

 ### **Pipeline/Provider/Freedom:**